+Accordingly, we propose a framework for scene-wide, multi-particle dynamic editing that resolves this conflict through \emph{Physics-Guided Score Distillation}.
+Our key insight is that physics simulation can serve as a powerful motion prior to guide video diffusion optimization, enabling Score Distillation Sampling (SDS) to jointly refine motion for photorealism while synthesizing appearance, rather than learning both from scratch, a task that proves intractable for complex multi-particle scenarios.
+Rather than rigidly separating motion generation from appearance optimization, we jointly optimize both within a unified framework.

+Specifically, we learn a neural dynamics model that predicts particle trajectories and appearance parameters over time, supporting continuous particle emission and interaction throughout the temporal sequence.
+This model is optimized end-to-end using Video Score Distillation Sampling (Video-SDS), where physics guides the optimization through two complementary mechanisms: (1) the network is conditioned on reference trajectories from Material Point Method (MPM) simulation, providing physically-informed input features, and (2) a physics regularization loss encourages learned motion to remain close to simulated trajectories while permitting learned refinements for photorealism.

+Our approach offers several advantages over existing editing methods.
+By leveraging physics as a guidance prior rather than a fixed constraint, we achieve temporally consistent edits with natural interaction patterns while allowing the diffusion model to refine both motion and appearance for visual quality.
+Our Video-SDS optimization, guided by physics regularization, ensures that dynamic elements achieve both photorealistic appearance and plausible motion that integrate seamlessly with the static scene.

-We demonstrate our approach on scenes from both the MipNeRF 360~\cite{barron2022mip} and Tanks and Temples~\cite{knapitsch2017tanks} datasets, showing its effectiveness across a range of dynamic weather effects, including snowfall, rainfall, fog, and sandstorms.
-We also demonstrate its ability to model falling objects like leaves and feathers.
-Extensive experiments demonstrate that our method significantly outperforms existing approaches in both visual quality and physical realism.
-To summarize, our main contributions are: \begin{itemize} \item A novel framework for incorporating physically-based global dynamic effects into static 3D Gaussian scenes.
+We demonstrate our approach on scenes from both the MipNeRF 360~\cite{barron2022mip} and Tanks and Temples~\cite{knapitsch2017tanks} datasets, showing its effectiveness across a range of dynamic scene modifications, including snowfall, rainfall, fog, and sandstorms with diverse appearance variations.
+Extensive experiments demonstrate that our physics-guided approach significantly outperforms existing methods in both motion plausibility and visual quality.
+Our ablations confirm that when motion is fixed without physics-guided refinement, Video-SDS cannot properly optimize appearance demonstrating that motion refinement through our joint optimization is essential for achieving photorealistic results.
+Without physics guidance, Video-SDS alone cannot reliably learn both motion and appearance for complex multi-particle scenarios with continuous particle emission.
+To summarize, our main contributions are: